 Mowing and Mulching

 A lawn mower can be used as a simple leaf mulcher with a few minor adjustments.
 By itself, a lawn mower will chop leaves up and partially shred them.
-You can improve this by replacing the regular cutting blade with a mulching blade.
-Bagging mowers make this method of mulching more convenient because they collect the shredded leaves.
-This still doesn't result in perfectly mulched leaves, but they will be shredded enough to use in the garden or in compost.
+You can improve this by replacing the regular cutting blade with a mulching blade or if it's time to replace the old mower, purchase a mulching mower.

-Self-propelled walk-behind rotary mowers can be converted into homemade leaf shredders.
-A basic design is made by cutting a hole in the front of the deck and attaching a hopper made out of sheet metal to act as a feed shoot for the leaves.
-This design will void a mower's warranty and make it useless for lawn mowing, so use an old mower that still runs.
-To use the mulcher, all you do is start the mower engine and feed leaves into the hopper.
-Be careful not to put your hands into the hopper or under the deck while the engine is running.
+An old gas-powered, walk-behind rotary mower can be converted into a homemade leaf shredder machine.
+Modify the mower by removing the wheels and securing to a solid base.
+Cut a hole in the top front of the deck and attach a hopper made out of sheet metal to act as a feed shoot for the leaves.
+This design will void a mower's warranty and make it useless for lawn mowing, so use an old mower that is still operable but might be too heavy or awkward to use for mowing the grass.

 Shredding by Hand

 To compost chopped leaves and make a leaf mold mulch, place shredded leaves in black plastic trash bags.
 Moisten leaves with a garden hose, seal the bags, and poke a few holes for air circulation.
-Unlike traditional composting methods, "cold" composting used to make leaf mold does not combine several ingredients or heat up during decomposition.
+Unlike traditional composting methods, "cold" composting does not combine several ingredients or heat up during decomposition.

 It will take about six months for the leaves to decompose into a soft mulch, so leaves from the fall will be ready to use on the garden the following spring.
 The finished mulch will be soft and crumbly with an earthy smell.